mbodm/cdis/README.md

 #### Earlier Windows versions?

-So, what about running `cdis.exe` on older Windows versions, before Windows 10/11?
+So, what about running `cdis.exe` on Windows versions, older than Windows 10/11?

 ##### 1) Windows 7/8